wdahl/RecomendationSystem/README.md

 # RecomendationSystem
-Preformes recomendations using association rules and logict regrssions
+Performs recomendations using association rules and logistic regression